clownba0t/rails_dynamic_errors/README.md

 ###### Layouts

 The gem does not contain any layouts.
-Rather, the error pages are built using the layouts in your application (i.e. in app/views/layouts).
-If an 'errors' layout exists in here it will be used, otherwise the default 'application' layout will be used.
+Rather, the error pages are built using the layouts in your application (i.e. in `/app/views/layouts`).
+If an `errors` layout exists in here it will be used, otherwise the default `application` layout will be used.

 ###### Templates

-The gem does contain an extremely simple default template for rendering errors using the 'show' action of the controller.
+The gem does contain an extremely simple default template for rendering errors using the `#show` action of the controller.
 You will almost definitely want to override it with a template of your own.
 You can do this by creating the following directory within your application:

-app/views/rails_dynamic_errors/errors/
+`app/views/rails_dynamic_errors/errors/`

-Simply create a 'show' template in the format of your choice and it will take precedence over the gem's basic one.
+Simply create a `show` template in the format of your choice and it will take precedence over the gem's basic one.

-Additionally, custom templates can be created for each error code you expect to receive ('404', 'invalid_ninja', etc.), and they will be used in favour of the default 'show' template.
-Simply name them using the HTTP status code they pertain to (e.g. '404.html.erb') and place them in the directory above.
+Additionally, custom templates can be created for each error code you expect to receive (`404`, `invalid_ninja`, etc.), and they will be used in favour of the default `show` template.
+Simply name them using the HTTP status code they pertain to (e.g. `404.html.erb`) and place them in the directory above.

 ###### View Helpers